The Roanoke news. (Weldon, N.C.) 1867-1989, March 10, 1910, Image 1

 bath School it is different.
 We

-have our text book tor the whole
+have our text book lor the whole

 course, and that course should be